edmundpaquin/COMP370Assignments/HW10/answers.md

         a.
 What is an airplane? definition
         b.
 Why do we have stoplights? motivation
         c.
 When is it appropriate to yell “Fire” in a crowded room? definition
         d.
-How do you eat an apple? process
+How do you eat an apple? process.